New resources to help people with opioid use disorder

 New national guidance to help people with severe alcohol addiction has been published by the BC Centre on Substance Use in partnership with the Canadian

 Prescribed safer supply dispensing machine can facilitate access, reduce overdose risk: Study

 Dispensing pharmaceutical-grade opioids through a biometric dispensing machine can be an effective low-barrier model for the delivery of prescribed safer supply, according to research published

 STAY IN TOUCH

 Stay connected with the BC Centre on Substance Use by subscribing to our email list.

 With your gift we can improve patient care and fund world-leading training, research and care.

-BCCSU hosts a free monthly lunch-time lecture series, featuring local and international experts, clinicians, and researchers who deliver the latest research and information on novel, evidence-based addiction medicine topics.Go to Events
+BCCSU hosts seminars, webinars, and conferences featuring local and international experts, clinicians, and researchers who deliver the latest research and information on novel, evidence-based substance use issues.Go to Events